 I thrive in structure.
 I drown in chaos.

 This was an inspiring story of perseverance and stubbornness and just a general lack of fear of failing that I feel cripples the rest of us mere mortals.
 Kendrick’s childhood was average and thus pretty relatable – she wasn’t an instant star nor did she come from the most humble beginnings and claw her way to the top (although her stubborn refusal to give up despite years of setbacks was impressive).
 She simply never gave up on her childhood dream.
 I love that she accomplished all of this without a safety net, no side job to fall back on, or a more realistic Plan B; she went all in without even considering another option.

 It was this “I will do anything I put my mind to” attitude that I loved about Kendrick’s memoir.
-I honestly don’t have anything negative to say about this book; I enjoyed it and definitely recommend the audiobook version for those long drives.
+I honestly don’t have anything negative to say about Scrappy Little Nobody; I enjoyed it and definitely recommend the audiobook version for those long drives.
 Her narration was fantastic and her attitude and tone of voice lent themselves well to the entertainment level.
 This book made me really appreciate how far Kendrick has come through sheer stubbornness and a relentless drive to succeed.